giavu849/mobilerobot/README.md

 # 2. Launch Control & SLAM Modules
 Open two separate terminals and execute the following scripts in order:

-//Navigate to your  if necessary

 Terminal 1: Perception & SLAM This handles LiDAR data processing and map generation.

+//Navigate to your folder if necessary

 python slam_main.py

+Terminal 2: Robot Control This manages the movement commands and navigation logic.

 //Navigate to your folder if necessary

-Terminal 2: Robot Control This manages the movement commands and navigation logic.

 python control_main.py